A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: Classical Floquet theory and Large Eigenvalue Perturbation

+We use a version of WKB perturbation to perform the computation, the large eigenvalue perturbation has been used in spectral analysis since the work of G. Borg and the work of H. Hochstadt, and others, see Refs.~\cite{Magnus-Winkler} (Chapter II) and ~\cite{Eastham1973} (Chapter 4).
+It is also known as a standard way to generate the infinite many KdV Hamiltonian densities since the seminal work of Gardner, Greene, Kruskal and Miura, this is explained in Ref.~\cite{MGK}.
+Write the wave function as $\psi(x)=\exp(\int^xv(y)dy)$, substitute the wave function into the Schr\"{o}dinger equation (\ref{schro-eq}), we get the relation

-There is a general relation of the monodromy and the periodic potential.
-Write the wave function as $\psi(x)=\exp(\int^xv(y)dy)$, then according to the (\ref{periodshift}) the Floquet exponent is given by \be i\nu=\f{1}{T}\int_{x_0}^{x_0+T}v(x)dx. \ee We have picked the positive sign of $e^{\pm i\nu T}$, to obtain the result for the other sector we just change the sign of $\nu$.
-Substitute the wave function into the Schr\"{o}dinger equation (\ref{schro-eq}), we get the relation \be v_x+v^2=u+\lambda. \ee We use the notation $u_x=\p_xu, u_{xx}=\p_x^2u,\cdots$, etc. Therefore in order to find all possible asymptotic spectral expansions $\lambda(\nu)$ we can first find all possible asymptotic solutions for $v(x)$ from the equation (\ref{muira-trans}) in the parameter space of $\lambda, g$, and then check if the integration (\ref{nufrommonodromy}) gives an asymptotic series.
-For some potentials it is possible to find many asymptotic solutions for $v(x)$ from (\ref{muira-trans}), but some solutions may not lead to an asymptotic series after performing the integration of (\ref{nufrommonodromy}).
+We use the notation $u_x=\p_xu, u_{xx}=\p_x^2u,\cdots$, etc. Therefore in order to find all possible asymptotic spectral expansions $\lambda(\nu)$ we can first find all possible asymptotic solutions for $v(x)$ from the relation (\ref{muira-trans}) in the parameter space of $\lambda, g$, and then check if the integration (\ref{nufrommonodromy}) gives an asymptotic series.
+When $\lambda$ is large, $\f{1}{\sqrt{\lambda}}$ is a natural expansion parameter, then we can expand $v(x)$ by \cite{Magnus-Winkler, Eastham1973, MGK, classintegrable}